Shhadow337/iProperties-translator-for-Bliss-Shader/README.md

-### What is this
+## What is this
 A program that translates the technical output from OasisFloodFillGenerator into a shader-ready format.
 It contains the basic functionality of the program: merging Oasis with a shader file (tested on Bliss-shader).
-**This tool is tested only on Bliss-Shader; may not work with other shaders**
+- **This tool is tested only on Bliss-Shader; may not work with other shaders**

-## Additions
+## Features
+- Merge
-Switchable dark mode
+- Switchable dark mode
-Output file preview with highlighted changes (green - added, blue - changed) It is an all-in-one exe.
+- Output file preview with highlighted changes (green - added, blue - changed)

 ## How to use
 1. Download the `.exe`.